-The high cost of housing, the tremendous pressure of having a high monthly rent, make life difficult for many these days.
-There is an alternative way, that can ease this pressure for a while, perhaps for the long term, if seasonal work becomes a lifestyle for you.
+The high cost of housing and the tremendous pressure of having a high monthly rent make life difficult for many these days.
+There is an alternative way that can ease this pressure for a while, perhaps for the long term, if seasonal work becomes a lifestyle for you.

 Benefits of Seasonal Work

 For seasonal workers, there is an added benefit to this kind of lifestyle.
 Often, the jobs offer housing at a reduced cost.
 Many of these jobs allow you to save the majority of what you earn in a month.

 Depending on your spending habits, and how simply you can live for a period of time, it’s not out of the realm of possibility to save $1000 and more monthly.
 This considering an average salary for many seasonal positions will average around $15 per hour.
 Not the highest pay in the world, but with the low cost of living and housing, you can still save much of what you make.
 Not many other jobs will allow you to do the same these days.

 At my job at the Totem Hotel in Valdez, Alaska, several housing options were available.
 A private room in a shared house in town, and private rooms in the Orca Building next door to the Totem.

 In the building pictured above, I basically had my own one-bedroom apartment, with a full kitchen and separate bedroom for about $400 per month.
 In the final weeks of the summer season, the hotel shuts down the on-site cabins for hotel guests, and housekeepers and other staff had their own cabin for a few weeks.
 This might have been my favorite apartment of all at a seasonal job.